teeframe/protocol-documentation/src/packets/default-packets.md

 Every snap chunk contains at least a current tick and delta tick value:

 - **Current Tick** : the current tick of the server.
-- **Delta Tick** : the difference between the current tick and the last received snap tick.
+- **Delta Tick** : the current tick - the Ack Game Tick value from the last received "INPUT" chunk.

 :::info
-Delta tick will be currentTick + 1 if the client has not received any previous snap.
+Delta tick will be current tick - (-1) if the server has not received any previous "INPUT" chunk from the client.
 :::

 ## Snap Types

 There are three types of snap chunks: **Snap Empty, Snap Single, and Snap Slice**.
 Snap Empty contains only the current and delta tick and is used when there are no items to send.
-While the other snaps contains extra data.
-The default snap is the Snap Single.
+While the other snaps contains extra data. **The default snap is the Snap Single.**

 These data are CRC, a removed items count, a delta items count, and one or multiple snap items.
 Every snap item has an item ID, ID, and a custom payload structure to follow.